-We are a wholesale and retail nursery, specializing in native plants of the glaciated tallgrass region of Nebraska and Kansas.
-We are proud to produce local ecotype plants and seed to increase the stability of the ecological networks in our wild spaces.
+We specializing in growing plants indigenous to the glaciated tallgrass region of Nebraska and Kansas.
+We grow local ecotype plants and seed to increase the longterm stability of the people, animals, and plants who live here.

-Local ecotype native plants have local genetics.
-Their ancestors evolved the traits needed to thrive in their given climate.
-With few exceptions, our sources are the prairie remnants, untilled pastures, and woodlands of eastern Nebraska and Kansas.
-It would be simple to purchase seed from producers in other parts of the US, but the resulting plants would lack the traits necessary to flourish here in the dramatic climate of the Great Plains.
-While finding sources, collecting, and cleaning seed for local ecotype plants requires more time and labor, we're proud to be a part of sustainable gardening and prairie restoration.
+Local ecotype native plants have local ancestry.
+Previous generations developed the qualities needed to thrive in their given ecoregion.
+Our seed sources are the prairie remnants, untilled pastures, and woodlands of eastern Nebraska and Kansas.
+It would be simple to purchase seed from growers in other parts of the US, but the resulting plants could lack the ability to flourish here in the dramatic climate of the middle prairies.

-Because local seed is a precious resource, we put a premium on growing a healthy plant.
-Our propagation systems (Ray Leach Cone-tainers & RootMaker) prioritize roots.
-These systems direct the plant to funnel energy into the root system immediately, akin to the natural development of most prairie species.
-We use a reduced-peat mix and add non-synthetic fertilizers and mycorrhizae to reduce heat stress.
-The substance of the root system will show in the first year of growth.
+Because local seed is precious, growing a healthy plant is a priority.
+Our propagation systems (Ray Leach Cone-tainers & RootMaker) prioritize root development.
+These systems direct the seedling to funnel energy into the root system immediately, akin to the natural development of most prairie species.
+We use a reduced-peat mix with local soil inoculants, and add non-synthetic fertilizer to reduce heat stress.
+The substance of the root system shows in the first year of growth.

-Our mission is to treat our land, seed sources, and neighbors with care.
-To accomplish this, we are committed to six tenets:
+Our mission is to serve land, neighbors, and resources with care.
+To accomplish this we are committed to six tenets:

 Prioritize childhood education in ecology and natural systems.

 Collect wild seed within ethical parameters to maintain a healthy population and seed bank.

-Teach the culinary, medicinal, and spiritual uses of native plants.
+Teach the cultural, culinary, and medicinal uses of native plants.